TwistedWords/Works/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Also, please run `npm install -g json-server` in the folder to enable the json server
+Also, please run `json-server --watch db.json` in the folder to enable the json server

 ## Code scaffolding